jsmidelov/project-cavebots/research/characters/companions/fortitudo.md

 ## Overworld

-In the world the Seven were made for, she was provided a librarian-level knowledge of ailments that very technical environment could cause.
+In the world the team were made for, she was provided a librarian-level knowledge of ailments that very technical environment could cause.
 In this rewildered world, she has had to grow into the resident botanist and alchemist.

 ## Combat role